Home

 New Year's Day:

-The Chinese New Year or Spring Festival has a very special position among these.
+The Chinese New Year or Spring Festival has a very special position among these holidays.
 Traditionally, in Chinese society it is the most important festival of the whole year.
 The Chinese or Lunar New Year usually falls either on the end of January or February.

 Actually, the holidays start with New Year's Eve, which is a traditional get-together for dinner for the whole family, wherever they may live.
 Public holidays last until the 5th day of the first moon, at least.
 But the traditional New Year's end is the night of the 15th day of the first moon.